geclos/homepage/content/drafts/junior_interview_tips.md

 about it - and you probably don't understand very well why you have to put that empty array as a second argument.
 You know, though, that if you don't the counter does not seem to refresh with every new cat you pass it as an argument.
+You have a thin knowledge about this piece of your code, and this is a problem.

-Do not hide your knowledge gaps in code, otherwise you'll open yourself to getting a question you won't be able to answer.
+In this case, do not try to hide your knowledge gaps in code, otherwise you'll open yourself to getting a question you will be playing guessing games against.
 Instead, simply say it:

 ```javascript
 const CatCounter = ({ cat }) => {